 A portfolio is a sample work of you.
 It helps your potential clients find out more about your physical appearance before meeting you up face to face.
 The portfolio may also help to identify your personality.
 Needless to say, having a pretty face and hourglass body are not enough as you have to appear nice in photographs.

-Portfolio is usually in the form of photographs but not restricted to videos, depending on what modelling industry are you targeting.
+Portfolio is usually in the form of photographs but not restricted to videos, depending on what modelling industry you are targeting.
 Work that has appeared in commercial or printed publication definitely will bring your status up.

 Whereas for common portfolio, it should include photographs of you in casual, smart casual, and formal wear.
 You also need photographs taken from different angles like front and sides, and also both close-ups and full body shots.

 A portfolio should sum up your work and thus you should include only the best photograph from each photoshoot you have done.
 There is no point showing similar photographs as it may bore the person who is viewing your portfolio and also give him a bad impression of your mentality.

 Comp card is the short form for composite card, otherwise, also known as business card.
 Unlike normal pocket-sized business cards, a comp card is usually in A5 size.